Top 6 Makala ukuleles + Makala Ukulele Review

 - Brass frets.

-Makala Soprano Shark Ukulele in Light Blue Burst
+Makala MK-SD Soprano Ukulele in Light Blue Burst

 For a twist on the traditional ukulele style, this Makala model can be a nice selection and a perfect option for players of all experiences and levels.